aliibrahim123/neocomp.js/docs/comp-base.core/component.md

 `id`: is the id of the component.
 if constructed with element that has an id, `id` is the element id, else it is the result of `options.defaultId`.

+`name`: is the name of the component passed to it through the `neo:name` attribute.

 ### `CompOptions`
 - `initMode`: controls how the component is inited, more info in [initiation](#optionsinitmode)